 If so, consider the IHI Open School Quality Improvement Practicum, which walks you step-by-step through the process of completing a quality improvement project.
 This course helps you apply your learning from several prerequisite IHI Open School courses, which teach the basics of quality improvement science.
-Students* receive written feedback from IHI faculty at critical stages of their projects.

 The course, QI 301: Guide to the IHI Open School Quality Improvement Practicum, is asynchronous — so you can start and end your project whenever it fits your schedule.

 Leadership and Organizing for Change